arcofs/itpm-transcriber/readme.md

    ```

 2. **Output:**
-   - The insights will be saved in a Markdown file in the specified directory (`/home/tom/Apps/mainvault`).
+   - The insights will be saved in a Markdown file in the specified directory (`TARGET_DIRECTORY`).
    - The filename will be based on the video title, formatted to be URL-friendly.

 ## License